logo

 TIL: How Cookiecutter Sharks Eat Is Terrifying (Explained With Cookies) | Today I Learned

-48K views • over 7 years ago
+48K views • almost 8 years ago

 Do not be fooled by its adorable name—the cookiecutter shark attacks by suctioning its lips to the flesh of its victims, spins, and ejects a cylindrical plug of flesh from its prey! ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 Do not be fooled by its adorable name—the cookiecutter shark is the only parasitic shark in the animal kingdom.
 It lures its prey with glowing, bioluminescent photophores that mimic smaller fish.
 When animals like dolphins, whales, marlin, and tuna approach the glowing lights to attack, the cookiecutter shark springs into action.
 It turns around, suctions its lips onto the flesh of its victim, and spins, ejecting a cylindrical plug of flesh from its prey!
 These characteristic wounds have been found on many different marine mammals and fish, and even a few humans.
 But don't worry—unless you find yourself in the deep ocean in the middle of the night, you will most likely never encounter one.
 PRODUCER/EDITOR: Laurence Alexander SERIES PRODUCER: Christopher Mattle ASSOCIATE PRODUCER: Elaina Kimes TIL: How Cookiecutter Sharks Eat Is Terrifying (Explained With Cookies) | Today I Learned https://youtu.be/OCDGu1Wielk National Geographic https://www.youtube.com/natgeo